Yaachaka/C_book_solutions/Chap06: Loops/knkcch06readme.txt

 	64
 	100

-@@@@ Project 7: knkcch06proj07: Rearranging the square3.c program so that the for
+@@@@ Project 7: knkcch06proj07: Rearrange the square3.c program so that the for
 loop initializes i, and increments i.
 Don't rewrite the program: in particular, don't use any multiplications.